What To Do With The.bear After The Kill?

 Where in NS do you live or plan to hunt?

-Thanks to all on this site who assisted in my best taxidermy season .
+Thanks to all on this site who assisted with my taxidermy season .
 I hope I am even busier next season and can continue to produce even better mounts.

 Posted 24 August 2012 - 05:16 PM